sunjerry019/photonLauncher/linux/README.md

 Lists might be irritating but I'm just gonna include

 To be used by .bash_login on robin (or anywhere else should you wish)

+Feel free to filter as you wish.
+Nobody's gonna bite you because you removed a few lines from that file.